geopetro/anglerphish/README.md

 ### Install

-Installation of Gophish is dead-simple - just download and extract the zip containing the [release for your system](https://github.com/gophish/gophish/releases/), and run the binary.
+Installation of Gophish remains dead-simple - just download and extract the zip containing the [release for your system](https://github.com/gophish/gophish/releases/), and run the binary.
 Gophish has binary releases for Windows, Mac, and Linux platforms.

 ### Building From Source
 **If you are building from source, please note that Gophish requires Go v1.10 or above!**